-This policy relates to all cases where a serious concern has been raised in relation to a registered student's capability to study or function within an educative environment due to their disability or ongoing health issues.
+This policy relates to all cases where a serious concern has been raised in relation to a registered student's capability to study, reside or function within an educative environment due to their disability or ongoing health issues.

-A student does not need to have a formal diagnosis of a health condition or disability to be considered under this policy.
+A student does not need to have a formal diagnosis of a health condition or disability to be considered under this policy, but it does need to be negatively affecting their studies.